Disney Speedstorm: Monetization changes

 On 9 April 2024, Gameloft announced in a community news update changes to the game's Golden Passes for the game's then-upcoming seventh season.
 The company announced that, among other changes, each season would be split into two parts lasting approximately one month each, with each part having its own Golden Pass, and Tokens—which can be either purchased as microtransactions or earned through ranked multiplayer—can no longer be used to purchase Golden Passes, effectively making Golden Passes only available via a direct purchase.

-The monetization changes was met with strong backlash from players.
+The monetization changes were met with strong backlash from players.
 Players criticized the changes as being "predatory" and labeled Gameloft as "thieves".
 Paul McNally of ReadWrite pointed out that the announcement comes "at a time when the Helldivers 2 Warbond battle pass is being praised for being so generous with its in-game currency allowing players easy access to its premium tiers for free".
 Players review bombed the game on Steam after the announcement, with Destructoids Michael Beckwith pointing out that the game's Steam version had been losing active players since November 2023 according to Steam Charts.
 Some players requested refunds for their past purchases, others threatened to boycott the game by either refusing to make any further purchases or stop playing Speedstorm altogether, and at least one Redditor on the Speedstorm subreddit has proposed filing a class action lawsuit.

 On 17 April 2024, in response to the backlash, Gameloft announced that players could continue to purchase Golden Pass Credits with Tokens until 16 May 2024, allowing players to buy future Golden Passes using Credits bought with Tokens up to that date, but otherwise would continue with plans to restrict Golden Pass purchases to either direct payments or Golden Pass Credits afterward.

 On 1 August 2024, Gameloft released a limited time event to unlock Ennui from Inside Out 2.
 However, only five shards could be obtained from the event (ten is required to unlock her), requiring players to purchase and use Tokens to purchase her designated loot box, which had a rate of 15% to grant Ennui racer shards.
 This mandatory loot box purchase to unlock a single Racer caused another strong backlash from players.